6 Defence-In-Depth Security Tactics as Recommended by the National Cyber Security Centre

 The National Cyber Security Centre (NCSC) stated in a blog, "patching remains the single most important thing you can do to secure your technology and is why applying patches is often described as 'doing the basics.”

-They go on to explain that it’s not easy to do in practice.
-This is due to factors such as the time it takes, the cost, maintenance of accurate asset inventories, the risk of a patch breaking something, failed rollouts, or the inability to patch all equipment.
-When patching is hard, the NCSC recommends six defence-in-depth tactics to help prevent attacks, detect and respond:
+Despite the importance of patching, they go on to explain that it’s not easy to do in practice.
+This is due to factors such as the time it takes, the cost, maintenance of accurate asset inventories, the risk of a software or security patch breaking something, failed rollouts, or the inability to patch all equipment.
+When patching is hard, the NCSC recommends six defence-in-depth tactics to help prevent cyber attacks, detect and respond:

 - Reduce ways to exploit attacks through architecture and configuration.

 - Manage your assets well (know what you have and what it's doing, and have ways of finding out when something changes)